johannesodland/johannesodland.github.io/docs/_posts/2023-06-18-scroll-persisted-state.markdown

 ## Trigger a state change using another scroll-timeline
-Now that we can trigger the state change from outside the state element itself, we can trigger the state change from another scroll-driven animation.
+Now that we've delved into the depths of this outrageous hack and demonstrated that it's possible to trigger the state change from outside the state element itself, we can even go one step further.

+Yes, brace yourself — we can trigger this state change from another scroll-driven animation.
+In theory, we _could_ use this to [trigger a scroll-based animation once][scroll-animation-once] — tempting, right?
+But remember: just because you can do something, doesn't mean you should.

 <figure id="example-4">
     <div class="read-and-write-state">